The region’s rich and varied art scene is expanding its limits

 UB Art Gallery, on the university’s North Campus, mounts thought-provoking exhibitions by national artists.
 Further north, a scenic 30-minute drive from Buffalo takes you to the Castellani Museum on the campus of Niagara University near Niagara Falls, with its rotating collection of regional and national art, including works by Helen Frankenthaler, Georges Rouault, William DeKooning, Keith Haring, and Pablo Picasso.

-There’s also an evolving selection of smaller commercial and nonprofit art spaces to satisfy every taste, including Art Dialogue Gallery (traditional and modern), Benjaman Gallery (historical to contemporary), BICA (edgy contemporary), tiny Box Gallery (experimental), The Corridors Gallery at Hotel Henry (contemporary, in a historical setting), Eleven Twenty Projects (contemporary), El Museo (eclectic), Evolution (pop surrealism), Pine Apple Company (lowbrow).
+There’s also an evolving selection of smaller commercial and nonprofit art spaces to satisfy every taste, including Art Dialogue Gallery (traditional and modern), Benjaman Gallery (historical to contemporary), BICA (edgy contemporary), Starlight Studio (for artists with disabilities), tiny Box Gallery (experimental), The Corridors Gallery at Hotel Henry (contemporary, in a historical setting), Eleven Twenty Projects (contemporary), El Museo (eclectic), Evolution (pop surrealism), Pine Apple Company (lowbrow).

 |ALBRIGHT-KNOX ELMWOOD AVENUE CAMPUS TEMPORARILY CLOSED|

 |The Albright-Knox Art Gallery has temporarily closed its Elmwood Avenue campus to begin the construction phase of its AK360 Campus Development and Expansion Project.
 As part of the project, the museum will construct a signature new building on the north side of its campus and renovate its current facilities.

 Albright-Knox Northland, a new project space at 612 Northland Avenue in Buffalo, is now open.
 The new Buffalo AKG Art Museum is expected to open in Spring 2022 on the Elmwood Avenue campus.